 If you've invested in a trade or business in which you don't materially participate and where income or loss flows through to your tax return, remember the passive activity rules.
 Why?
-Passive activity income may be subject to the 3.8% NIIT, and passive activity losses generally are deductible only against income from other passive activities.
+Passive activity income may be subject to the 3.8% NIIT (See Case Study 3), and passive activity losses generally are deductible only against income from other passive activities.
 You can carry forward disallowed losses to the following year, subject to the same limits.

 To avoid passive activity treatment, you must "materially participate" in the activity, which typically means you must participate in the trade or business more than 500 hours during the year or demonstrate that your involvement constitutes substantially all of the participation in the activity.
-(Special rules apply to real estate; see page 13.)
+But there are other ways to meet the material participation test.
+Plus, there are special rules that apply to real estate.
+(See page 13.)
 To help ensure your hours claim will be able to withstand IRS scrutiny, carefully track and document your time.
-Contemporaneous record-keeping is better than records that are created after the fact.
+Contemporaneous recordkeeping is better than records that are created after the fact.